DevlinBridges/DS6050-Final-Project/README.md

 ## Downloads (Large Files)

-All files are hosted externally due to GitHub's 25MB file limit.
-Some are available directly in the repo but all are available here for posterity.
+All relevant csv and .h5 files are hosted externally due to GitHub's 25MB file limit.
+All are available in the link below.

 - [Relevant files](https://drive.google.com/drive/folders/1iR8G5DNYTqL-EKp-sLve89Y1xEkXbjPz?usp=sharing)